 A terrible battle occurred between Blackbeard and the Royal Navy.
 With the Navy ships in pursuit, Blackbeard steered his ship, the Adventure, in toward shore.
 Blackbeard almost crashed the Adventure, but at the last minute he eased his ship through a narrow channel.
 One of the Navy ships wasn’t so lucky.
 It went aground on a sand bar.
 Seeing this ship stranded, Blackbeard quickly fired his cannons at the other Navy ship and killed many of the Navy’s men.
 Those that survived quickly set a trap for Blackbeard and his fellow pirates.
 Under the cover of gun smoke, they went into hiding below deck and waited.
 When Blackbeard and his men boarded their ship, they came out of their hiding places and attacked.

 The pirates were outnumbered, but they put up a good fight.
 In the heat of the battle, Blackbeard and the Navy Captain came face to face.
 They shot at each other.
 Blackbeard’s shot missed, but the Navy captain’s shot hit the pirate.
 Fighting on, Blackbeard swung his sword and snapped off his enemy’s sword blade.
-He then prepared to kill him, but one of the Navy men cut Blackbeard’s throat from behind.
+He then prepared to kill him, but one of the Navy men killed Blackbeard from behind instead.
 Some claim it took five gunshots to strike down the notorious pirate and kill him for good.

-The Navy captain, fearful that Blackbeard wasn’t truly dead, immediately cut off Blackbeard’s head and suspended it from the bowsprit of the ship as a claim to their reward.
-Then he and his men threw the pirate’s body overboard.
-As Blackbeard’s body hit the water, its head called out to its body, whereupon the headless body circled in the water and then sank to the bottom.
+The Navy captain and his men threw the pirate’s body overboard.
 To this day, Blackbeard’s ghost haunts the hideaway we call Teach’s Hole.
-The headless ghost floats above the surface of the water or swims around and around Teach’s Hole, glowing beneath the water as it searches for its head.
+The ghost floats above the surface of the water or swims around and around Teach’s Hole, glowing beneath the water.
 At other times, a strange light comes from the shore off of Ocracoke Island.
 This light is called ‘Teach’s light.’
-On nights that the light appears, if the wind is blowing toward land and if you listen carefully, perhaps you will hear Blackbeard’s ghost roaring: ‘Where is my head?’”
+On nights that the light appears, if the wind is blowing toward land and if you listen carefully, perhaps you will hear Blackbeard’s ghost roaring.”